MIC-DKFZ/semantic_segmentation/config/Readme.md

 </p>
 </details>

 ## Testing

 <details><summary>Testing directly after Training</summary>
 <p>

-If your model has different behaviour during inference or testing than during training you may directly want to evaluate your model with this changed behavious.
+If your model has different behaviour during inference or testing than during training you may directly want to evaluate your model with this changed behaviour.
 For example if you want multiscale testing or want to add a scale to MS OCR.
-Put the following in somewhere in your config.
+Put the following in somewhere in your config (for example into the model or dataset config).
-Consider that a test dataset is needed, if you don't have one use the validation set instead.
+Consider that a test dataset is needed, if you don't have one use can use the validation set instead.

 ````yaml
 config/somewhere/xxx.yaml